Last updated on June 3rd, 2019 at 04:07 pm

 In its prescription form, fentanyl is taken by patients suffering from chronic, severe pain.
 Often it’s prescribed to patients who are afflicted with cancer.
 It’s also prescribed for patients recovering from surgery and those whose pain symptoms are physically tolerant to other types of pain medications.

 Many of the people who become addicted to fentanyl and other street-forms of opioid drugs are shown to have abused prescription opiates before turning to illegal opiates.
-In fact, 80% of heroin users have a prior history of abusing prescription opioids, according to the National Institute on Drug Abuse.
+In fact, 80 percent of heroin users have a prior history of abusing prescription opioids, according to the National Institute on Drug Abuse.

 Nationally, fentanyl user-statistics tend to be higher in large cities.

 The Midwestern region of the United States appears to be hit particularly hard by the opioid crisis.
-Between July 2016 and September 2017, opioid overdoses increased in this region by 70%.
-During this same time, in 45 other states, opioid overdoses increased by 30%.
+Between July 2016 and September 2017, opioid overdoses increased in this region by 70 percent.
+During this same time, in 45 other states, opioid overdoses increased by 30 percent.

 A Brief History of Fentanyl

 Fentanyl was introduced in 1960 as a patient alternative for those who couldn’t tolerate morphine-oxygen anesthesia/pain medication.
 Despite its potential for cardiovascular stimulation and depression, respiratory depression, muscle rigidity, and possible incomplete anesthesia, it was approved as a narcotic anesthetic.

 In the 1990s, pharmaceutical companies convinced the medical community that patients would not become addicted to opioid prescription medications.
 As a result, physicians began prescribing opioids to large numbers of their patients who suffered from pain symptoms.
 This led to a rise in opioid addiction in the U.S., to both prescription and non-prescription forms of the drug.